The Wonderful Holy Spirit

 Judges 14:1 – 15:20

 Samson seemed an odd hero, born with so much promise.
-How did he turn out to be such a wild, unpredictable man?
+How did he turn in to such a wild, unpredictable man?
 He had so many faults and disastrous relationships, and yet God raised him up to lead Israel for twenty years.
 He might have done better if he had followed God more wholeheartedly and not indulged his own passions; but God can use even the most unlikely people.

 Verse of the Day